Missing $g$-mass: Investigating the Missing Parts of Distributions: Abstract

 \section{Abstract}

-Given a positive function $g$ from $[0,1]$ to the reals, the function's missing mass in a sequence of \emph{iid} samples, defined as the sum of $g(\pr(x))$ over the missing letters $x$, is introduced and studied.
-The missing mass of a function generalizes the classical missing mass, and has several interesting connections to other related estimation problems.
-Minimax estimation is studied for order-$\alpha$ missing mass ($g(p)=p^{\alpha}$) for both integer and non-integer values of $\alpha$.
-Exact minimax convergence rates are obtained for the integer case.
-Concentration is studied for a class of functions and specific results are derived for order-$\alpha$ missing mass and missing Shannon entropy ($g(p)=-p\log p$).
+Estimating the underlying distribution from \textit{iid} samples is a classical and important problem in statistics.
+When the alphabet size is large compared to number of samples, a portion of the distribution is highly likely to be unobserved or sparsely observed.
+The missing mass, defined as the sum of probabilities $\pr(x)$ over the missing letters $x$, and the Good-Turing estimator for missing mass have been important tools in large-alphabet distribution estimation.
+In this article, given a positive function $g$ from $[0,1]$ to the reals, the missing $g$-mass, defined as the sum of $g(\pr(x))$ over the missing letters $x$, is introduced and studied.
+The missing $g$-mass can be used to investigate the structure of the missing part of the distribution.
+Specific applications for special cases such as order-$\alpha$ missing mass ($g(p)=p^{\alpha}$) and the missing Shannon entropy ($g(p)=-p\log p$) include estimating distance from uniformity of the missing distribution and its partial estimation.
+Minimax estimation is studied for order-$\alpha$ missing mass for integer values of $\alpha$ and exact minimax convergence rates are obtained.
+Concentration is studied for a class of functions $g$ and specific results are derived for order-$\alpha$ missing mass and missing Shannon entropy.
 Sub-Gaussian tail bounds with near-optimal worst-case variance factors are derived.
 Two new notions of concentration, named strongly sub-Gamma and filtered sub-Gaussian concentration, are introduced and shown to result in right tail bounds that are better than those obtained from sub-Gaussian concentration.

 \textbf{Index terms-} Missing mass, Good-Turing estimator, missing mass of a function, entropy, Mean squared error, minimax optimality, concentration, tail bounds, sub-Gaussian and sub-Gamma tails.